-The recent UK budget pension legislation changes in particular was full of surprises.
+The recent UK budget pension legislation changes were full of surprises.
 The changes affect the benefits that can be taken from a registered pension scheme as drawdown pension income and also as taxed lump sums.
-They amount to a radical reform of pensions in that they will offer much greater flexibility to individuals with different priorities, needs and circumstances.
+They amount to a radical reform of pensions in that they will offer much greater flexibility to individuals with different priorities, needs, and circumstances.
 These changes include:

 - There will no longer be an obligation to purchase an annuity on retirement.

 - Those over 60 with small pension pots of up to £10,000 may release these savings as one or more trivial commutation lump sum.

 - The number of such lump sums that can be taken under the revised regulation will be increased to three i.e. a combined trivial commutation lump sum total of 3 X £10,000 = £30,000

 - The minimum threshold for the flexible drawdown of pensions will be reduced to £12,000

 Expatriates who opt to leave their pension in the UK are no longer required to have a minimum guaranteed pension of £20,000 per annum before being able to take advantage of flexible drawdown.
 With the new minimum threshold being reduced to £12,000, many more will be eligible for flexible access to their drawdown pension on or after 27 March 2014.

 It is not all ‘roses’ however, there is still the thorny issue of taxes to be paid should individuals decide to take their total pension as a lump sum.
 This may include exposure to IHT taxes in the UK.